IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Advanced/manual.md

 ### Step 4 - Connect Power

-The Block Signal Basic requires 8V to 24V of DC, AC, or DCC power to operate.
+The Block Signal Advanced requires 8V to 24V of DC, AC, or DCC power to operate.
 Connect power to the board using the terminal block labeled **POWER**.
 It can be powered directly from the FreeMo accessory bus on modular setups.

 For home setups, it is recommended to power it from an accessory power bus, but it can be powered from the track bus directly (but before any block detectors, otherwise the current draw of the board will activate the block detector).
 Note: all signal modules need to get their power from the same power source.